19 top self-care ideas

 Get curled up on the sofa, grab your blanket or duvet and treat yourself to a quiet night in.
 You deserve it.

-If you've ever felt like 'you can't draw' in the past, don't let this stop you from trying again!
-You might just find it takes some practice and patience, but you could find art becomes your new favourite hobby.
+If you've ever felt like 'you can't draw' in the past, don't let this stop you from trying again.
+You might find it takes some practice and patience, but art could end up becoming your new favourite hobby.

 It's so worth it when you give it a go.
 When you have a free evening, put on some chilled music and get started on your drawing or painting.
 Try not to overthink what you're making.
 You'll soon find yourself fully absorbed in it.